Skip to content

 Global columns

-The Global → column itself is not used – it is just a marker.
-Columns to the right of this marker, until the next marker column or the end of the table, are considered global scalar override columns.
+The Global → column itself is only a marker.
+Columns to the right of this marker, until the next marker column or the end of the table, are treated as global scalar override columns.

-These columns are optional and may be used to override global scalar formulas of the individual runs.
+Use these columns to override global scalar formulas for individual runs.
 The column name is the global scalar name, and the cell value is converted to a formula string.
 For text scalars, include quotes in the cell value, for example "baseline".
 Blank cells are ignored.

 Columns starting with underscore